MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_movement.basic.md

 ​
 # minecraft:movement.basic
 ​
-`minecraft:movement.basic` accents the movement of an entity.
+`minecraft:movement.basic` defines the movement of an entity.
 ​
 ## Parameters
 ​